OPTANO/optano.algorithm.tuner/Doc/userDoc/basic_usage.md

 	</node>
 </node>
 ```
-A more complicated parameter tree definition using the other properties and types defined above can be found in the [example source code for Gurobi tuning](gurobi.md).
+A more complicated parameter tree definition using the other properties and types defined above can be found in the [example source code for Gurobi tuning](../developerDoc/gurobi.md).

 ## Provide what to tune for
 By default, *OAT* will tune for small run time.
-If, in addtion, you provide the  `--parK` argument, e.g. `--parK=10`, the tuning will use timeout penalized average run time (PAR-K) and penalize timed-out runs by multiplying there actual run time by K. To make *OAT* exploit run time tuning in order to improve its own run time, set `--enableRacing=true`.
+If, in addtion, you provide the  `--parK` argument, e.g. `--parK=10`, the tuning will use timeout penalized average run time (PAR-K) and penalize timed-out runs by multiplying there actual run time by K. To make *OAT* exploit run time tuning in order to improve its own run time by [enabling racing](parameters.md#racing), set `--enableRacing=true`.

 You can also configure *OAT* to tune the last number that your algorithm writes to console before exiting.
 This value can then either be minimized or maximized.

 To enable value tuning, you need to provide `--byValue` as an argument.
 You can change minimization to maximization by setting `--ascending=false`.

 Note that *OAT* assumes that all runs finish when `--byValue` is specified.
 Therefore, you should not set the `--cpuTimeout` parameter in this case.
+Moreover it is not recommended to enable racing while tuning for value, because it is not possible to implement a usefull racing strategy without knowing the global minimum or maximum.

 ## Putting it all together
 To run *OAT* and tune your algorithm, you'll now simply have to call

-	dotnet Optano.Algorithm.Tuner.Application.dll --master -- maxParallelEvaluations=<maxParellelEvaluations> --basicCommand=<commandToExecuteYourAlgorithmWith> --parameterTree=<pathToXML> --trainingInstanceFolder=<instanceFolder> <optionalAdditionalParameters>
+	dotnet Optano.Algorithm.Tuner.Application.dll --master --maxParallelEvaluations=<maxParellelEvaluations> --basicCommand=<commandToExecuteYourAlgorithmWith> --parameterTree=<pathToXML> --trainingInstanceFolder=<instanceFolder> <optionalAdditionalParameters>

 If you want to tune by value, add `--byValue`.
 If you want to exploit run time tuning, add `--enableRacing=true`.